 - Once you get all of that done, the rest flows smoothly.
 How many days do you want to go to the theme parks?
 Many will have the first and last day as their travel days and consider them to be "down days".
 They'll go to Disney Springs, swim at the resort, go resort hopping, etc. TIP: Try to book your outgoing flight late morning or in the afternoon.
 When taking Disney's Magical Express back to the airport, you board 3 hours before your flight.
 That's just for a domestic flight.
 It's more if you are flying international.
 You don't want to hurry up and rush your last morning at the Happiest Place On Earth.
 So, keep that 3 hours in mind when booking your flights.

 - Once you've decided on the time of year, resort, tickets and dining, look for specials!
 If it's too early to look for specials for the time you plan on going, you can still book your package with the required down payment and make payments as frequent as you want.
-You simply continue to look for specials and call WDW when you see one that effects your vacation.
-They'll adjust your trip accordingly as long as it's at least 45 days before your checkin date.
+You simply continue to look for specials and call WDW when you see one that impacts your vacation.
+They will adjust your trip accordingly as long as it's at least 45 days before your check-in date.

 - If you're flying, start looking for prices for flights if you choose not to have Disney schedule your flights as part of the package.

-- Then you can sit back, make payments on your trip (if you book a package), look at Table Service restaurants you want to dine at and wait for the 180th day from your checkin date.
+- Then you can sit back, make payments on your trip (if you book a package), look at Table Service restaurants you want to dine at and wait for the 180th day from your check-in date.
 Be sure to have a plan ready for 6am EST on your 180th day.
-On the 180th day, you book all of your dining reservations.
+On the 180th day, you can book all of your dining reservations (180 +10 days if staying in a Disney hotel).
 Click here for 7 Tips For Successful Dining Reservations.

 Final thoughts, if you are a US military veteran and/or active duty, Disney has discounted rooms and tickets at really good rates.
 Plus, look at Shades of Green, which is on WDW property as an option for your stay.
 It could save you money.

 AllAccessDisney.com has everything you need to know to plan your vacation, but I highly recommend you go to Walt Disney World's site and price out packages.
 Play around with different options.
 You're not held to anything until you are putting your credit card information into the system to pay.
 That's when you stop unless that's the package you want to book.
-Let's say you chose a moderate resort, then tickets and dining plan.
-Oh, wait, you change your mind!
-Change the resort to a deluxe, less tickets and deleted the dining plan, because your deluxe room now has a kitchen.
-Well, then again, you don't want to cook all meal except breakfast so you change your package to a value resort, add more tickets and put the dining plan back on the package.
-You can change the individual hotels, too.
-Disney will take your choices all the way to the end showing you the cost with taxes included.
+Disney will take your choices all the way to the end showing you the cost with taxes.
 Just don't put your credit card info in unless you are sure that's the package you want.
 You can always upgrade with Disney, but you can't downgrade.
 (Certain exceptions apply, packages versus individual purchases, etc.)

-Feel free to ask questions through our Contact Page, Facebook Page or our Facebook Group!
+Feel free to ask questions through our Contact Page, Twitter, Facebook Page, our Disney Vacation Club group and our Facebook Group!
 Just remember to have a magical time on your vacation!